dijith-481/Markweavia/README.md

 ## Future Plans

-- **Image Pasting & Handling:** Directly paste images into the Markdown editor and have them appropriately embedded in slides(concered about file size ).
+- **Image Pasting & Handling:** Directly paste images into the Markdown editor and have them appropriately embedded in slides.
   - if you want to use images in your presentation store them in a folder in same directory and serve them using relative or absolute path.
 - **More Themes:** Continuously expand the selection of built-in themes.
 - **User-Loadable Custom Themes:** Allow users to define and load their own CSS theme variables or full theme files.